 SELECTED PUBLICATIONS (below)

-Dr. Brunengraber is Chair of the Department of Nutrition he joined the School of Medicine and the former Mt.
+Dr. Brunengraber served as Chair of the Department of Nutrition until the end of September 2013 - a position he held since he joined the School of Medicine and the former Mt.
 Sinai Medical Center in 1990.
 In 2004, Dr. Brunengraber was named the first recipient of the Mt.
 Sinai Auxiliary Commemorative Chair in Nutrition Research.
 The professorship was made possible by a grant from the Mt.
 Sinai Health Care Foundation to commemorate the Mt.
 Sinai Community Partners, formely the Mt.
 Sinai Auxiliary.
 His laboratory (and office), located in the Biomedical Research Building (next to University Hospital of Cleveland), has one of the largest Gas-Chromatography/Mass-Spectrometry facilities in Northeast Ohio.
 At the present time, his lab is comprised of post-doctoral research associates, undergraduate and graduate students, research assistants, and other essential support staff.

 1961 M.S. in Chemistry, Université of Liège (Belgium)